 San Diego County

 While we learned to love wine and make it in Santa Barbara, we are bound to San Diego.
 We've lived here since the 1990s.
 Our children were born here.
-When we got to know the good Vesper Vineyards folks and found good wine could come from here, too, we were honored to be invited to work with this vineyard in 2012 and onward.
+When we found good wine could come from here, too, we were honored to be invited to work with this vineyard in 2012 and onward.
 It has proven its mettle in spades.